 Sometimes I get a crazy idea in my head at the last minute.
 OK so I always have crazy ideas in my head but sometimes I let them make an appearance.
 This idea to make little clay hearts from polymer clay to give to friends for Valentine’s Day was just one of those ideas.

 Two years ago I made marbled polymer clay heart necklaces.
 My daughter still wears hers to this day.
 They’re simple and fun.
 But there were a few hearts leftover from that craft that I never made necklaces with.
 In fact, I added a white area to write and used them for small encouragement trinkets.
 One of them I even glued a jewelry bail onto and now use it as a keychain.

-So at the very last minute when I was thinking about small simple gifts that I could give for Valentine’s Day, these little hearts came to mind.
+So the other day, when I was thinking about small simple gifts that I could give for Valentine’s Day, these little hearts came to mind.

 I’ve been playing with polymer clay a lot lately.
 If you follow me on Instagram then you probably have seen some of the earrings that I’ve made and shown in my stories.